oobabooga/text-generation-webui/README.md

 - Limited scalability: Appending to the persistent LTM database is reasonably efficient, but we currently load all LTM embeddings in RAM, which consumes memory.
 Additionally, we perform a linear search across all embeddings during each chat round.

 ## How the Chatbot Sees the LTM
 Chatbots are typically given a fixed, "context" text block that persists across the entire chat.
-The memory module augments this context block by dynamically injecting a relevant long-term memory.
+The LTM extension augments this context block by dynamically injecting a relevant long-term memory.

 ### Example of a typical context block:
 ```markdown